AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 2- For The Deep Learning Model: the model predicted that the wave was 98% as an angry wave.

 # 5- Future work

+1- Using Arabic language audios.

+2- Impelemting new techniques for the models.